Alpha Omega Publications Homeschool Curriculum Review

 - The Monarch assignment screens are very useful.
 The screens show your child’s daily assignments, a curriculum overview, due dates, and more.

-- The Teacher’s Dashboard makes it easy to track assignments, as well as your child’s progress.
-This helps you focus your efforts – you can address and resolve challenges as they arise, reward achievements and celebrate successes in real-time.
+- The Teacher’s Dashboard makes it easy to track assignments and your child’s progress.
+This helps you focus your efforts – you can address and resolve challenges as they arise, reward achievements, and celebrate successes in real-time.

 - Anytime/anywhere access, with no installation.
 I really appreciate this, since we often homeschool on the go.
 And I hate downloading programs to our computer/slowing it down.
 FYI – Monarch is compatible with most web browsers on both Windows® and Macintosh® operating systems.